jjs0sbw/smp/README.md

 The natural language structural relationship is transformed into a mathematical relation using process rules that are properly aligned with the system domain of interest.
-These six individual web applications are designed to clearly demonstrate these processes on domain types and that contain systems with different semantics and structural forms.
+These five individual web applications are designed to clearly demonstrate these processes on domains that contain systems with different semantics and structural forms.